AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 As far as any chart can be adjusted at any time there may be a need in removing some of chart's series.
 If you know the id of the series that should be removed, invoke {api:anychart.charts.Cartesian#removeSeries}**.removeSeries()**{api} method and use series ID as a parameter for this method.
 In the situation, when the series has no ID it can be removed using {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} method.
 Method {api:anychart.charts.Cartesian#removeSeriesAt}**.removeSeriesAt()**{api} uses series index as a parameter and removes the series with the index.

 ```
 // create chart
 var chart = anychart.bar();

 // create 3 series
 chart.addSeries(data0, data1, data2);

 // remove third series
 chart.removeSeriesAt(2);
 ```

 Along with removing series one by one you can remove all series of the chart using one single method.
-Call {api:anychart.charts.Cartesian#removeAllSeries}**.removeAllSeries()**{api} method to remove every series of the current chart.
+Call {api:anychart.charts.Cartesian#removeAllSeries}**.removeAllSeries()**{api} method to remove all series of the current chart.
 Note, that data sets and data mapping help to prevent original data affection while managing series and series data.

-Click on a labels in the sample below to add/remove series on the chart's plot.
+Click on a label in the sample below to add/remove series on the chart's plot.

 {sample}CRUD\_09{sample}